 - Leigh Caplan, RN (CDE)/Team Lead, Sunnybrook Academic Family Health Team, Sunnybrook Health Sciences Centre

-Some sessions are facilitated by the program facilitators above and other sessions are facilitated by other healthcare providers working in the local area with expertise around diabetes.
+Topic specific sessions are facilitated by healthcare providers working in the local area with expertise around diabetes.

 The program requires a commitment to participate in both the sessions and the in in-between session activities in order to meet the learning needs of the program.

 A program completion certificate will be issued on the last day of the program.
-In order to receive the certificate, participation in all 4 sessions/days is required.
+In order to receive the certificate, attendance at all 4 sessions/days is required.

-The program currently runs once a year.
+The program runs once a year.
 The registration fee is $130.00.
-The next program is in the process of being scheduled to run from 9:00 am to 5:00 pm on the following days:
+The next program will be scheduled in the fall/winter 2019.
+Each day of the program will run approximately from 9:00 am to 5:00 pm.

-Please note that for this program each of the session dates are approximately one month apart to support the application of new knowledge and the practice of new skills.
+Time between sessions/days is built into the program to support the application of new knowledge and the practice of new skills.

 You must attend all four days/sessions to receive a completion certificate.

-Registration for the fall 2018 New Hires Program is now open:
+Registration for the fall 2019 New Hires Program: